-Draft communications, flyers, program brochures and correspondence for review by Program Leader and/or Program Area Issue Leaders for eventual distribution as appropriate.
+Draft communications, flyers, program brochures and correspondence for review by Program Leader and/or Program Area Issue Leader for eventual distribution as appropriate.

 In cooperation with Supervisor and/or Executive Director, jointly develop and pursue a professional development plan as a means to increase competencies relative to position accountabilities and to address changes in programming and association priorities.

-Collaborate in activities that are in general support of Cornell Cooperative Extension including but not limited to, general marketing of Extension programs and other duties as assigned.
+Collaborate in activities that are in general support of Cornell Cooperative Extension including but not limited to attendance at staff meetings, timely reporting of expenses, working with other staff, general marketing of Extension programs and other duties as assigned.

 Health and Safety - Applied to all duties and functions.